Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 For the second part, use the built-in `document.querySelector()` method to find the `<main>` element you created in your `index.html` file.
 You gave it an `ID` of `output` so you’ll use that here to find it.

-Save the file and onto your `App` component.
+Save the file and move to your `App` component.

 ### App.js

 **Note**: the name of the file has been capitalized to ‘`App.js`’.
 This is not 100% necessary, but it’s a convention used among React projects to capitalize any component file names.

-The last piece of the puzzle is to build out your `App` component to make something happen and greet our users.
+The last piece of the puzzle is to build out your `App` component to make something happen and greet your users.

 If you're using React, you need to have React in scope.
 Import React at the top of the file.